ziphra/long_reads/tools.md

 ```
 When the reference is hg19, the chromosomes names in the query `vcf` have chr-prefixed name which is not consistent with GiaB numerical names, producing empty results for truth reference and metrics calculation.

-To fix this, chr names should be stripped from their prefixed in the query so they can match with the benchmarking dataset:
+To fix this, chr names should be stripped from their prefixed in the query so they can match with the benchmarking dataset, or the chr prefixe should be added before chromosomes number.
+The last alternative is preferred:

 ```
 bcftools annotate --rename-chr renamechr.txt HG002_PAG07506_37_mmi.vcf.gz | bgzip > RN_CHR_HG002_PAG07506_37_mmi.vcf.gz